6 Dead In Shooting At Molson Coors In Milwaukee After Employee Opens Fire

 "The hearts of the people of Wisconsin go out to the folks that were needlessly murdered at Molson Coors this afternoon," Gov. Tony Evers said at an evening news conference.
 "It's a tragedy for Milwaukee, yes, but it's a tragedy for the entire state of Wisconsin."

-In an email to employees, Molson Coors CO Gavin Hattersley called the gunman "an active brewery employee."
+In an email to employees, Molson Coors CEO Gavin Hattersley called the gunman "an active brewery employee."

 "There are no words to express the deep sadness many of us are feeling right now," he said in the email, according to The Associated Press.